Blog content writing strengthens a domain, drives traffic to a website, builds trust and supplies a brilliant online customer service platform.

 Spelling and grammar

-Grammarly is an excellent grammar and spell-check tool which you can install as an extension on your browser.
+Grammarly is an excellent grammar and spell-checking tool which you can install as an extension on your browser.
 Use it to check blog posts as you type or once you’ve done the first draft.

 The free tool will ensure your commas are in place and spell-check words.
 Using the free tool, I quickly learn to reconstruct a sentence if Grammarly highlights a word that seems correct.